Sister Ping: Death

 Ping's health had deteriorated in prison, with high cholesterol and blood lipids; she lost 17 pounds in the last two years of her life.
 Ping died on April 24, 2014, aged 65, surrounded by her family at the Federal Medical Center, Carswell, in Texas.

 Her funeral took place on May 23, 2014, at the Boe Fook Funeral Home on Canal Street in Manhattan with thousands of mourners.

 Her body was laid to rest at Kensico Cemetery in Valhalla, New York.

 Cultural references

 Ping and the Golden Venture are the subject of Patrick Radden Keefe's 2009 book, The Snakehead.

 The Golden Venture disaster and the lives of some of the passengers are the subject of Peter Cohn's 2006 documentary Golden Venture.

+The 2012 film Premium Rush contains an allusion to Ping.
+Set in Manhattan, the plot centers around the troubled delivery of a hawala ticket to a snakehead named “Sister Chen” in Chinatown.

 The 2021 film Snakehead, written and directed by Evan Jackson Leong, was loosely inspired by Ping.